prof-spock/SoX-Plugins/README.md

 (with three segments).

-Note also that a spiffy user interface is *not at all* a priority in this project..
-Also the parameter ranges are somewhat debatable, because they simply reflect the SoX command parameters.
+Note also that a spiffy user interface is *not at all* a priority in this project.
+Also their parameter ranges are somewhat debatable, but they simply reflect the wide parameter ranges of the SoX command-line effect.

-The redesign and restructuring has also been done for easier maintenance, because there is some redundancy and unnecessary complexity in the original source due to its several contributors.
+The redesign and restructuring has also been done for easier maintenance, because there is some redundancy and unnecessary complexity in the original sources due to their several contributors.
 Nevertheless - as pointed out - the effects provided here faithfully model the SoX command-line processing.